-Tiji was also considered as a prayer from the then King and Queen of Kingdom of Mustang for the protection of the kingdom.
-The tradition is still preserved till date hence Tiji is going to be celebrated in 2019 as well.
-The Tiji festival trek date for 2019/2020is from 30 May to June 1.
+Tiji was also considered a prayer from the then King and Queen of the Kingdom of Mustang for the protection of the kingdom.
+The tradition is still preserved to date, hence Tiji is going to be celebrated in 2023 as well.
+The Tiji festival date for 2023 is 16th, 17th & 18th May 2023.
 Each day differs from another due to the different ceremonial processes.
-Upper Mustang Tiji Festival trek allows you to get the closest look into these celebrations and even participate according to the permission granted by local authorities.
-The festival will take place in the courtyard of Mustang Palace by the Chhode Monastery belonging to Sakya sect of Buddhism and will involve over 65 monks from Lo Manthang, Nhenyul, and Chhoser.
+The Upper Mustang Tiji Festival trek allows you to get the closest look into these celebrations and even participate according to the permission granted by local authorities.
+The festival will take place in the courtyard of Mustang Palace by the Chhode Monastery belonging to the Sakya sect of Buddhism and will involve over 65 monks from Lo Manthang, Nhenyul, and Chhoser.

-The third day of Tiji festival: 1 June 2019
+The third day of the Tiji festival: 18th May 2023

-The last day is filled with dances from the monks with the masks of the animal.
+The last day is filled with dances from the monks with masks.
 The final rituals take place in the Mustang Palace and prayers are offered by the priest.
-The final prayers were offered by the king of Lo before monarchy ceased to exist since 2008.
-The people of Mustang also pray for their valley’s wellbeing and the three-day festival comes to an end with smiles on everybody’s faces.
+The final prayers were offered by the king of Lo before the monarchy ceased to exist in 2008.
+The people of Mustang also pray for their valley’s well-being and the three-day festival comes to an end with smiles on everybody’s faces.

-Often recognized as the hidden Himalayan kingdom, Mustang and to be even precise Lo Manthang, offers celebrations of the endemic Tiji festival to be rejoiced by tourists as well.
-Tiji festival is a greatly preserved tradition in this age and time.
+Often recognized as the hidden Himalayan kingdom, Mustang, and to be even more precise, Lo Manthang, offers celebrations of the endemic Tiji festival to be enjoyed by tourists as well.
+The Tiji festival is a greatly preserved tradition in this age and time.
 Grab this opportunity and embark on a journey to this culturally enriched city.
-You can easily book Tiji festival trek on numerous websites offering the great array of services and trip packages.
+You can easily book Tiji festival trek on numerous websites offering a great array of services and trip packages.